Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Analysis

-Here instead we pursue a simpler strategy: instead of a custom compiler we use the powerful compile-time capabilities of modern (2017 and later) C++ and its CUDA extension, such as template metaprogramming and compile-time expressions, to generate optimal specialized kernels via hand-written generic code. \code{Libint} already generates some kernels using manually-written templates rather than explicit code generation by a custom compiler, however here the approach is taken to new heights.
-Although the compile-time capabilities limit some design choices, the overall simplification (lack of a custom compiler, improved maintainability and portability) are worth it.
+Here instead we pursue a simpler strategy: instead of a custom compiler we use the powerful {\em compile-time} capabilities of modern (2017 and later) C++ and its CUDA extension, namely template-based metaprogramming and compile-time expressions (\code{constexpr}), to generate integral kernels {\em and} compile them using the C++ compiler itself.
+Some aspects of this approach have precedents; for example, \code{Libint} already generates some kernels using manually-written templates rather than explicit code generation by a custom compiler to reduce the compilation time of shell-set recurrence relation kernels for high $L$.
+Here, however, the use of compile-time code generation is taken to new heights and used throughout to generate all kernels.
+While such an approach does not automate all optimization tasks, the overall simplification (lack of a custom compiler, improved maintainability and portability) make it at a minimum an interesting experiment in its own right and potentially sufficient for all practical purposes.